helenclx/100-days-of-code/r1-log.md

 I am glad that I have learned a great tool to build and maintain my static website projects in a dynamic, flexible and efficient manner.

 **Link to work:** [Helen Chong's developer portfolio](https://helenclx.github.io/)

+---

+### Day 99: 10 April 2024.
+Wednesday

+**Today's Progress:** Learned about Eleventy’s WebC template language and used it to refactor some components of my developer portfolio website into WebC components.

+**Thoughts:** I am glad that WebC exists to make creating and maintaining site components more efficient, since 11ty users can create components by putting HTML, CSS and JavaScript in the same WebC file.